eProsima/ros2_documentation/source/Tutorials/Advanced/Security/Deployment-Guidelines.rst

 Special attention should be payed when deploying security enabled applications, requiring users to reason about the sensitivity of packaged files.

-Complying with the `DDS Security standard <https://www.omg.org/spec/DDS-SECURITY/1.1/About-DDS-SECURITY/>`_, the ``sros2`` package provides a collection of utilities for managing security under ROS2 environments, in a highly modular and flexible fashion.
+Complying with the `DDS Security standard <https://www.omg.org/spec/DDS-SECURITY/1.1/About-DDS-SECURITY/>`_, the ``sros2`` package provides a collection of utilities for managing security under ROS 2 environments in a highly modular and flexible fashion.

-A basic core guidelines on how to organize the different certificates, keys and directories remains to be a critical factor in order to avoid compromising the security of the system.
+Basic core guidelines on how to organize the different certificates, keys and directories remains to be a critical factor to avoid compromising the security of the system.
 This includes protection-awareness and criteria for selecting the minimum set of necessary files to be deployed upon remote production systems for minimizing security exposure.

 Prerequisites